-The training modules and their duration for different categories of staff were returned on the basis of training needs survey discussions with this staff. planned on the basis of training needs survey, discussions with Joint Directors, DHOs and Principal and staff of HFWTC.
+The training modules and their duration for different categories of staff were planned on the basis of training needs survey, discussions with Joint Directors, DHOs and Principal and staff of HFWTC.

 The Joint Director (H.E.& T) will be responsible for conducting in-service training courses for medical and paramedical staff and pre-service training to ANMs and MPW(M).
 It is proposed to establish a training centre for Junior Health Assistants in each of the 19 districts (Bangalore urban and rural districts will have together one district training centre).
 Nearly 15,000 Junior Health Assistants (Male & Female) will be trained at the district training centres.